 To prevent family fun from becoming dangerous, it’s essential to put the proper safety precautions in place.
 In addition to installing a fence, there are plenty of pool security devices to choose from.
 To help you narrow down the options, here are our top five must-haves when it comes to protecting kids and preventing accidents in your pool.

 A pool door or gate alarm is your first line of defense in preventing young children and non-swimmers from entering the water.
 It sounds a piercing siren when someone opens the door or gate leading to the pool area, giving adults ample time to intervene.
 The popular MagnaLatch ALERT Pool Safety Gate Latch with Alarm is easy to install to vinyl, metal or wood gate posts.
 Or check out the Pool Patrol Door / Gate Alarm with Wireless Remote Receiver, which fits both gates and doors and can be connected to a home security system so it sounds an alarm inside and outside.

 Outfitting kids with a swim aid or flotation device will ensure that they stay afloat while they are learning to swim or if they get into trouble or deep water.
-Some of the most popular products for young children include Learn-to-Swim Arm Floats – or “swimmies” – for beginning swimmers and the super-comfortable Stearns Puddle Jumper Deluxe Life Jacket for children 30 to 50 pounds.
+Some of the most popular products for young children include Learn-to-Swim Arm Floats or swimmies for beginning swimmers and the super-comfortable PoolMaster Learn-to-Swim Tube Trainer for children up to 35 pounds.

 #3: Immersion Pool Alarm